Update 8th February 2018

 The focus of the book is on the corporate leaders who I assess, coach and help develop every day in my work.
 But it’s insights apply more widely: to leaders in the third sector, more junior managers, entrepreneurs, and, ultimately, anyone trying to get something done in collaboration with others.

-I presented the core ideas the book explores at the 2015 Association of Business Psychology UK Conference in Reading.
+I presented the core ideas the book explores (which have changed slightly since) at the 2015 Association of Business Psychology UK Conference in Reading.
 You can watch a 20 minute video of that presentation here.

 I have been thinking about friends a lot in the last few days.
 Partly because I had a birthday party last Saturday, and was able to see, together in a room, a good few of my friends collected over 30 years of life.
 Some I met decades ago, some just this past year.
 I have also been doing some work with one of my coachees at YSC on the importance of making time for friends in the midst of our frantic professional lives.
 It’s prompted me to dig out a talk I gave at the ICA a few years ago and rework it a bit.
 Let me know what you think.

 (This post is dedicated to my BFF Henry, who couldn’t make my party because he now lives abroad but who I miss a lot).

 While recently undertaking some thinking for an advertising agency I started to develop an idea about an important factor in human motivations.
 Traditional advertising planning concerns itself, rightly, with the rational and the emotional.
 But is there a third factor at play?
 I think there is and that initial concept, outlined in this short presentation has led me to start researching and writing my third book, provisionally entitled “Primal Intelligence – The Secret Ancient Keys to Who You Are and What You Do”.